 FOR SURGE AND THRIVE ONLY

-Your fee includes referees, CO2 and your first 500 paintballs for the afternoon.
-Bring your own equipment or rent ours.
+Your fee includes equipment rental, referees, CO2 and your first 500 paintballs for the afternoon.
 Only camp provided paintballs can be used.
 Additional 500 paintballs are available for $15.
 Emphasis on safety!

-We invite you to take advantage of registration discounts available for all Camp Orchard Hill families!
-Families that require additional assistance may submit our Scholarship Request Form along with supporting documents by March 1.
+We invite you to take advantage of registration incentives available for all Camp Orchard Hill families!
+If you need additional assistance, please submit an online Scholarship Request Form with supporting income verification documents.
+Our scholarship cycle opens in January and will close in April or when we reach our maximum funding in each location.

 Camp Orchard Hill has carefully cultivated an atmosphere of relational, emotional, physical and spiritual safety.
 Our staff team will model healthy, caring relationships and then expect the same from campers in the group setting.
 Our programs are specifically designed to develop and promote teamwork and inclusion.
 Bullying behavior is contrary to our vision and mission and will not be tolerated.